replit/prybar/README.md

 ## How it works

 Prybar, written in Golang, maintains a common command-line interface that calls into a select language backend.
-The language backends are implemented using cgo and the langauge's C-bindings.
+The language backends are implemented using cgo and the language's C-bindings.

 ## Usage